The power supplies issue

 Do not insert/remove a cartridge while the computer is on.

 If you intend to use Atari BASIC, make sure you are using "Revision C", the latest version which fixes the bugs found in the previous versions.
-In Atari BASIC, type the command PRINT PEEK(43234)
+In Atari BASIC, type the instruction PRINT PEEK(43234)

-.
-REV. A returns a value of 162, REV. B returns 96, and REV. C returns 234.
-If your 400/800 comes equipped with an Atari BASIC REV. A cartridge, get a REV. C cartridge.
 If your 600XL/800XL has the embedded Atari BASIC REV. B, get a REV. C cartridge to override the embedded version.

 The computer's SIO (Serial Input Output) port is the most common way to connect peripherals to an Atari computer.
 It is not the only way, though.
 It is possible to connect some peripherals to the PBI/ECI port, to an Atari 850 interface, to the cartridge port, to the joystick ports, etc.